zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ### Configure Hystrix Circuit Breaker in the Routes

-Update the RestRouteBuilder class to add the circuit breaker pattern to the call from the catalog-service to the vendor-service.
-Include the following configuration for the circuit breaker:
+Update the `RestRouteBuilder` class to add the circuit breaker pattern to the call from the `catalog-service` to the `vendor-service`.
+Include the following configuration specifications for the circuit breaker:

 * Any execution over three seconds must time out.
 * The circuit breaker must receive a minimum of two requests before the circuit can open.
 * The circuit breaker must only monitor a rolling window of the last 60 seconds of requests when deciding whether to open.
 * When opened, the circuit breaker must wait 20 seconds before attempting to close again.
 * The circuit breaker must open if greater than 50 percent of the requests are failing.
 * If there is a failure, or the circuit is open, the message `Vendor Not Available!` must be used as a fallback.

 ```java
 //TODO: Add circuit breaker pattern